Carducci Art Law | Indipendent practice in international art, cultural property and heritage law, arbitration, ADR, litigation

 To the benefit of the private and public sectors he combines:

-i) specialized expertise in art, cultural property and heritage law, as well as in property and contract law, private and public international law, that govern cultural property outside the scope of specific art and cultural property law
+i) specialized expertise in: a) art, cultural property and heritage law; and b) property and contract law, private and public international law, that govern additional aspects of art, cultural property and heritage

-ii) experience with Governments worldwide in art, cultural property and heritage, as to their policies, laws, treaty-making
+ii) experience with Governments worldwide, policy and legal experts in Common and Civil law jurisdictions, in art, cultural property and heritage, as to national policies, laws, treaty-making, implementation of international obligations

 v) independence, publications and five working languages